trisbee/policies/ocellot/GDPR_CZ_en.md

 **&quot;Personal data&quot;** means any information relating to an identified or identifiable individual.

 Trisbee processes the following categories of personal data:
-<br> ● Identification data such as the name and surname of the Merchant, the address of the Merchant's residence or registered office, the Merchant's business ID number and VAT number, username, password.
+<br /> ● Identification data such as the name and surname of the Merchant, the address of the Merchant's residence or registered office, the Merchant's business ID number and VAT number, username, password.
-<br> ● Contact details such as telephone number or email address of the Merchant.
+<br /> ● Contact details such as telephone number or email address of the Merchant.
-<br> ● Technical data such as the Merchant's IP address, the type of device or the settings of the Ocellot system features used.
+<br /> ● Technical data such as the Merchant's IP address, the type of device or the settings of the Ocellot system features used.
-<br> ● Data - the data you enter into our systems.
+<br /> ● Data - the data you enter into our systems.
-<br> ● Website, device and mobile application usage data and similar data collected by automated means such as cookies and similar technologies (some data collection is subject to your prior express consent).
+<br /> ● Website, device and mobile application usage data and similar data collected by automated means such as cookies and similar technologies (some data collection is subject to your prior express consent).

 **Password information:**
-<br> ● All passwords are stored only in encrypted form without the possibility of decryption (so-called one-way encryption), so we cannot tell you what your password is.
+<br /> ● All passwords are stored only in encrypted form without the possibility of decryption (so-called one-way encryption), so we cannot tell you what your password is.
 If you forget your password, your only option is to create a new one.

 ## (2) Who processes your personal data?